Simon Gotch: Contra Unit (2019–2021)

 Following his betrayal of Lawlor, he was defeated by Ace Romero in his first loss during a Simon Gotch Prize Fight Challenge on January 2, 2019.
 Gotch returned to MLW Fusion on March 2, 2019, forming the heel faction Contra Unit with the debuting Jacob Fatu and Josef Samael.
 In their debut appearance they attacked the new MLW World Heavyweight Champion Tom Lawlor following his cage match against Low Ki at Intimidation Games.
 The following week, Contra Unit attacked Ace Romero during his match with Gotch.

-Pro Wrestling NOAH (2022-current)
+Pro Wrestling NOAH (2022–present)

-On March 27, 2022 Pro Wrestling NOAH announced that Gotch would be one of a handful of foreign talent that would be coming to Japan to compete for them.
+On March 27, 2022, Pro Wrestling NOAH announced that Gotch would be one of a handful of foreign talent that would be coming to Japan to compete for them.
 On April 30 at the Majestic 2022 at Ryogoku Kokugikan, Gotch would have his first match for NOAH facing off against Masakatsu Funaki for the GHC National Title.
 Funaki was able to defeat Gotch and retain his title.
-A few days later Gotch would pick up his first win under the Pro Wrestling NOAH banner when he defeated Kinya Okada on May 5, 2022 at Korakuen Hall as part of the "Dream on 2022" event.
+A few days later Gotch would pick up his first win under the Pro Wrestling NOAH banner when he defeated Kinya Okada on May 5, 2022, at Korakuen Hall as part of the "Dream on 2022" event.

+Total Nonstop Action Wrestling (2024)

+Gotch made his TNA Wrestling debut on the February 8, 2024 episode of TNA Wrestling, attacking Josh Alexander after his match with Alan Angels.
+On February 23 at No Surrender, Gotch was defeated by Alexander.